 Linda Struckmeyer PhD, OTR/L

-Linda R. Struckmeyer, PhD, OTR/L is clinical assistant professor and doctoral capstone coordinator in the Occupational Therapy Department, College of Public Health and Health Professions, University of Florida.
+Linda R. Struckmeyer, PhD, OTR/L is a clinical associate professor and the doctoral capstone coordinator in the Occupational Therapy Department, College of Public Health and Health Professions, University of Florida.
 Dr. Struckmeyer has over 30 years of clinical occupational therapy practice working with individuals across the life span in a wide variety of settings.
-As an educator, Dr. Struckmeyer coordinates the doctoral capstone experience and projects and teaches Occupation Based Practice: Participation and Health courses in both adults and children and youth. .
+As an educator, Dr. Struckmeyer coordinates the doctoral capstone experience and projects and developed and taught Occupation Based Practice: Participation and Health courses in both adults and children and youth. .
 Dr. Struckmeyer has research experience as an interventionist on a study with Veterans with dementia in their homes and as PI on examining the validity and reliability of a home environmental assessment for persons with dementia and their caregivers.
 As a result of her expertise working with clients in the home she was invited to serve as a co-principal investigator on HUD project Re-envision.
 She has also published and presented on these topics.

 Hongwu Wang PhD